MileHacker Logo

 Road Conditions & Safety

-Roads are well-maintained.
+The roads are in good condition-maintained.
 Drive on the right.
 Driving speeds are monitored.
-Beware of wildlife.
+Be careful of wildlife.
 Winter tires are mandatory Dec 1 - Mar 31.

 Sea/River Arrivals